SceneGate/Yarhl/docs/articles/core/getting-started/tutorial.md

 produces as an output the model `TxtiFormat`.
 Add the method to our class.

 It's time to start adding code to read data from the file.
-First we need a _binary reader_ class that will help us to get integers and strings from binary content.
-We will create an instance of our enhanced `DataReader`.
+First we need a _binary reader_ class that will help us to read integers and strings from binary content.
+Yarhl provides an enhanced version of .NET `BinaryReader` with the class `DataReader`.

 [!code-csharp[Binary2Txti reading first 4 chars](../../../../src/Yarhl.Examples/Tutorial/Binary2Txti.cs?name=ValidateHeader&highlight=1,5)]